-The employer pays for the employee and their family to travel business class on a journey.
+- The employer pays for the employee and their family to travel business class on a journey.
 How does the Benefit in Kind rules affect the employee?

-The costs payable by the employer on behalf of the employee and any members of their family are restricted.
+The costs payable by the employer on behalf of the employee and any members of their family are restricted to the cost of an economy fare.
 Any costs paid by the employer that exceed the economy rate of travel at the time of the journey are a benefit taxable on the employee.

-On the way back home the employee decides to have a holiday on route.
+- On the way back home the employee decides to have a holiday on route.
 Their employer pays for that holiday.
 Is that a taxable benefit?